-Diagnostics
+Vehicle Diagnostics

-OnStar Vehicle Diagnostics will perform a vehicle check every month.
-It will check the engine, transmission, antilock brakes, and major vehicle systems.
+OnStar Vehicle Diagnostics can perform a vehicle check every month.
+It will check the electric drive unit, antilock brakes, and major vehicle systems.
 It also checks the tire pressures, if the vehicle is equipped with the Tire Pressure Monitoring System.
-If a diagnostics check is needed between e-mails, press , and an Advisor can run a check.
+If an On-Demand Diagnostics check is needed, press , and an Advisor can run a check.